-During the three months ended December 31, 2023 and up to February 29,2024, the Company announced the following results from the ongoing drill program:
+During the three and six months ended March 31, 2024, and up to May 22, 2024, the Company announced the following results from the ongoing drill program:

-- Phase IV drill campaign kicked off in October, 2023 with the initial holes targeting the high-grade Central and Western porphyry trends The Phase IV objectives are to further define and extend the high-grade porphyry trends intersected in previous drilling phases.
-Phase IV considers 15,000-20,000 metres of diamond drilling. - In October 2023, the Company filed a technical report on SEDAR+ for the Valeriano Project pursuant to National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101").
-The technical report contains an Inferred MRE" of 1.4 billion tonnes at a grade of 0.67% CuEq(1) (0.50 % Cu, 0.20 g/t Au, 0.96 g/t silver ("Ag") and 63.8 g/t Mo) reported at a cut-off grade above 0.4%.
+- Phase IV drill campaign kicked off in October 2023 with the initial holes targeting the high-grade Central and Western porphyry trends The Phase IV objectives are to further define and extend the high-grade porphyry trends intersected in previous drilling phases.
+Phase IV was completed with 12,000 metres of diamond drilling. - In October 2023, the Company filed a technical report on SEDAR+ for the Valeriano Project pursuant to National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").
+The technical report contains an Inferred MRE" of 1.4 billion tonnes at a grade of 0.67% CuEq(1) (0.50 % Cu, 0.20 g/t

+Au, 0.96 g/t silver ("Ag") and 63.8 g/t Mo) reported at a cut-off grade above 0.4%.

-ATEX released the results of metallurgical test work using core from the Phase II and III program undertaken by ATEX in conjunction with Libertas Metallurgy and Base Met Labs of Kamloops, BC.
-The metallurgical program demonstrated copper recoveries ranging from 91% to 95% and total gold recovery ranging from 83% to 94%, using a combination of flotation (Cu, Au) and cyanidation of cleaner tails (Au) and demonstrating that Valeriano mineralized material is amenable to SAG and ball milling.
+ATEX released the results of metallurgical test work using core from the Phase II and III programs undertaken by ATEX in conjunction with Libertas Metallurgy and Base Met Labs of Kamloops, BC.
+The metallurgical program demonstrated copper recoveries ranging from 91% to 95% and gold recoveries ranging from 83% to 94%, using a combination of flotation (Cu, Au) and cyanidation of cleaner tails (Au) demonstrating that Valeriano mineralized material is amenable to SAG and ball milling.